-Yet the original social network’s early challenges over platform changes, competitive practices, and even some user privacy policies seem almost quaint compared to today’s knotty issues.
-Live-streamed violence on the platform, ubiquitous low-quality clickbait, and the scale of the “fake news” problem have emerged as real business threats, particularly in Europe, where regulators take a dim view of its user data tracking.
+Yet the original social network’s early challenges over platform changes, competitive practices, and even user privacy policies seem almost quaint compared to today’s knotty issues.
+Live-streamed violence on the platform, ubiquitous low-quality clickbait, and the scale of the “fake news” problem have emerged as real business threats.

-Most important, perhaps, is Facebook’s identity crisis — or, rather, identity denial, as the stakes have risen.
+Most important, perhaps, is Facebook’s identity crisis — or, rather, identity denial.
 As it has grown in size and influence, Facebook stubbornly maintained that it’s a technology company, not a media business.
 Insisting that it’s an agnostic tech platform, of course, makes it seem less accountable for unintended consequences around content abuses or the sway of fake news.
 And Facebook seemed determined to have it both ways, wanting all the growth and influence with little of the responsibility beyond basic moderation.
 Facebook resisted the media company label even as it dove deeper into content paying media companies to create content and planning to develop its own TV-style shows.

 That positioning began to change after the fake news scandal hit.
 Facebook watchers talked about a “maturing” at the company.
 Zuckerberg even launched a kind of national listening tour, which led to speculation he will run for higher office.
 (For what it’s worth, I think the true presidential contender at Facebook is Sheryl Sandberg, not her boss.)

 But the real tipping point came with the revelations of Russia-sponsored ads.
 No one – least of all the media who covered the story and dogged Mark Zuckerberg about a paid Russia connection – has forgotten his response.
 He famously called it “kind of a crazy idea” that Russians might have used the platform to influence voters.